 The school must receive 2 weeks’ notice of a student’s intention to withdraw from a homestay.
 A full refund of unused homestay fees will be given.

 Students withdrawing before commencing a Seafield course will be given a full refund of fees less the registration and homestay placement fees.

 Students withdrawing within the first two days of a course less than 5 weeks: 50% refund of course and registration fees.
 Students withdrawing within the first five days of a course of 5 weeks or more, but less than 3 months: 75% refund of course and registration fees.
 International students withdrawing within the first ten working days of a course longer than 12 weeks: Full refund of fees less a deduction for costs incurred by the school, up to a maximum of 25% of the total fee paid.
 (Seafield will provide details of the cost components for the purpose of working out the maximum deductible percentage.

-In the event of a dispute over the cost component deducted, you can refer the matter to the International Education Appeal Authority.)
+In the event of a dispute over the cost component deducted, you can refer the matter to the Student Complaints.
 In any other circumstances, there is no refund of fees.